 Roman Sites in Ravenna

-- Domus dei Tappetti di Pietra: The Domus dei Tappetti di Pietra, House of Stone Carpets, can be visited under the Church of S. Eufemia.
-The floor exhibits mosaic remains of a small fifth - sixth century Byzantine palace, with incredibly well-preserved floor mosaics.
+- Domus dei Tappetti di Pietra: The Domus dei Tappetti di Pietra, or House of Stone Carpets, can be visited under the Church of S. Eufemia.
+The floor exhibits mosaic remains of a small 5th- to 6th-century Byzantine palace, with incredibly well-preserved floor mosaics.

-- Classe Archaeological Park: Built on orders from Emperor Augustus, Classe was Ravenna's port and home of the Roman fleet during its Roman period.
+- Classe Archaeological Park: Built on orders from Emperor Augustus, Classe was Ravenna's port city and home of the Roman fleet during its Roman period.
 A large-scale, ongoing excavation continues to offer new discoveries about the development and decline of Classe.

 - National Museum: Ravenna's National Museum is in the ex-Benedictine Monastery of San Vitale.
 Exhibits include a stone tablet collection, Roman and Byzantine artifacts, and 14rh century frescoes.